nazrulidb/FastAPI-app-on-ECS-integrated-with-AWS-Distro-for-OpenTelemetry-ADOT-X-Ray-and-Cloudwatch/README.md

 ![My Diagram](./docs/UI.png)

-This project is about FastAPI deployment using a Docker container on ECS with OpenTelemetry, X-ray, and CloudWatch.
+This project is about FastAPI deployment using Docker, Terraform, GitHub Action on ECS with OpenTelemetry, X-ray, and CloudWatch.

 Setting up AWS Distro for OpenTelemetry Collector in Amazon Elastic Container Service with an OpenTelemetry Collector sidecar container to send trace data to X-ray, container metrics in CloudWatch, StatsD metrics in CloudWatch, and instance metrics in CloudWatch.